nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
     * 1a2.
 User re-enters the command.

-      Steps 1a1-1a2 are repeated until the data entered are correct.
+      Steps 1a1-1a2 are repeated until the command entered is correct.
       Use case resumes from step 2.

 * 2a.
 The given index is invalid.